loveagile/Django-BNB/README.md

 Welcome to my Clone of BNB where I learn by practicing.
-I will develop the system with Next.js, Tailwind CSS, TypeScript, Django and PostgresSQL.
+I will develop the system with Next.js, Tailwind CSS, TypeScript, Django and PostgreSQL.
 Anticipating that this should take one month.